jscutlery/convoyr/README.md

 # How It Works

 The main building block is the plugin.
 A plugin is a simple object that lets you intercept network communications and control or transform them easily.
-Like an `HttpInterceptor` a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
-The library comes with a built-in [plugin collection](#built-in-plugins) to provide useful behaviors for your apps and to tackle the need to rewrite redundant logic between projects.
-It's also possible to [create your own plugin](./docs/custom-plugin.md#implementing-custom-plugins) for handling custom behaviors.
+Like an [`HttpInterceptor`](https://angular.io/api/common/http/HttpInterceptor) a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.

+Convoyr comes with its built-in plugin collection to provide useful features to your apps and to tackle the need to rewrite redundant logic between projects.

 # Built-in Plugins